niccolovettorello1997/docparser-php/README.md

   - Checks for empty elements and invalid characters
   - Warning system for optional attributes
 - Parse HTML into a structured DOM-like tree
-- HTML support is not complete since it was not the main focus of this project
+- Current implementation focuses on validation and modular design; full HTML support can be easily reached thanks to the architecture
 - Output results in:
   - Human-readable HTML
   - Structured JSON for further processing
-- Modular architecture to support additional document types (stub code for Markdown as example)
+- Modular architecture to support additional document types (*stub* code for Markdown as example)
 - Fully tested with PHPUnit
 - Dockerized for easy setup
 - Configurable validators and parsers via YAML